haltaro/predicting-comic-end/README.md

 ![short.png](fig/short.png)

-Pair plot will help you to visualize the relationship between short titles and long titles.
+Pair plot helps you to visualize the relationship between short titles and long titles.

 ```python
 import pandas as pd